ECO-PV AND ENEA

 With ENEA for recovery of raw materials: Eco-PV Technology is born

-With a view to a circular economy, the objective of collaboration between Eco-PV and ENEA is the industrialization of an innovative process for the treatment of end-of-life photovoltaic modules for the recovery, efficient and eco-sustainable, of the secondary raw materials.
+Pursuing the aims of the circular economy, Eco-PV and ENEA have established a scientific collaboration relationship which has as its objective the industrialization of an innovative process for the treatment of end-of-life photovoltaic modules aimed at the most efficient and eco-sustainable recovery of the secondary raw materials.

-With this mission is born also the company Eco-PV Technology, that is working on construction of the definitive industrial plant called ”Faster Green” to recover and recycle more than 95% of the materials that compose the photovoltaic module, such as glass, metals, silicon and plastics.
-Compared to those already patented and those implemented in commercial plants, the “Faster Green” treatment is more efficient from an energy point of view and completely eco-sustainable as it has zero emissions.
+The Eco-PV Technology company was also born with this mission, with the aim of creating the “Faster Green” industrial plant capable of recovering and recycling more than 95% of the materials that make up the photovoltaic module such as glass, metals, silicon, and plastics.
+Compared to those already patented and to those implemented in currently operational industrial plants, the treatment process of the “Faster Green” plant is more efficient from an energy point of view and completely green, being with zero emissions.

-The eco-sustainability of the project is guaranteed by two characteristics:
+The marked eco-sustainability of the project is guaranteed by two important characteristics:

-- energy requirement’s reduction of the treatment process;
+- reduction of the energy requirement of the treatment process;

 HOW THE OPERATING PROCESS WORKS

 Eco-PV provides for the aluminum frame and junction box of the photovoltaic module recovery.
 This is treated by machine able to recover fully the laminate glass.
 The second step includes the recovery of the exploitable metals, such as copper, aluminum, silver, tin and lead contained in the photovoltaic cells.
 Eco-PV Technology ends its operating process with separate recovery of silicon and plastic.

 Today, according to the analyses being conducted in ENEA labs, the recovered metals in the ENEA and Eco-PV experimental plant are 99,9% pure by weight.